Student Learning Outcomes

 - Interpret and generate graphs from scientific data.

-- Apply scientific practices and technology to test a hypothesis, answer a question,
+- Apply scientific practices and technology to test a hypothesis, answer a question, or solve problems.

 - Apply knowledge of natural science content to broader frameworks.